 Seminal articles -- also known as landmark or classic articles -- are sources that make a large impact within a discipline and are regularly referenced in current research.
 These articles presented new ideas when first published and influenced a major change in thinking within the discipline.

-One of the best ways to find seminal articles is to see how many times the article has been cited.
-Seminal articles are important to the field and will generally be cited many times.
+One way to find seminal articles is to see how many times the article has been cited.
+Seminal articles are important to the field and will generally be cited many times across a number of publications.

 Google Scholar is a great place to see how many times an article has been cited.
 Look below the abstract to see the number of times an article has been cited.